 By answering these questions, you can begin the process of being kind to yourself.
 You may find that you have better questions to ask yourself that change from situation-to-situation.
 Feel free to add those in the comments below.

 An example: your little one does something and you yell at them.
 Not just a quick yell, but a really unreasonable blow-up over the situation.
 They are in their room and you are sitting in the kitchen feeling upset with how you handled that situation.
-Even in this moment you are deserving of self-compassion.
+Even at this moment, you are deserving of self-compassion.
 You ask those questions as you sit and berate yourself:

 As you can see, you don’t let yourself off the hook, but you do explore how to handle the situation in the present and in the future.
 It’s about engaging with yourself and understanding why you do what you do.